In today’s post, I outline some of the types of tagging that can be done automatically.

 Here are some of the programmatic capabilities that fall under Artificial Intelligence and computational tagging:

 Computers can be trained to do all kinds of visual recognition tasks—from identifying species and reading handwriting to looking for defects in manufactured items.
 Machine learning is the broad category encompassing any trainable system.
 Some systems rely on centralized servers and databases, and some can be run locally on your own computer.

 One of the primary machine learning capabilities is facial recognition.
 It’s an obvious need in many different situations, from law enforcement to social media to personal image management.
 Some services can recognize notable people.
 Others are designed to be trained to recognize specific people.

-There are dozens of commercial services that can look at images and identify what is being pictured.
+Dozens of commercial services can look at images and identify what is being pictured.
 These may be generalized services, able to recognize many types of objects, or they may be very specialized machine learning algorithms trained for specific tasks.